JuliaPhysics/Measurements.jl/README.md

 The complete manual of `Measurements.jl` is available at https://juliaphysics.github.io/Measurements.jl/stable/.
-There, people interested in the details of the package, in order integrate the package in their workflow, can can find a technical appendix explaining how the package internally works.
+There, people interested in the details of the package, in order integrate the package in their workflow, can find a technical appendix explaining how the package internally works.

 Installation